-Founded by Rinaldo Piaggio in 1884, this Genoa based company built railway rolling stock and fitted out ocean liners.
-It absorbed the Pegna Bonmartini Costruzioni Navali-Aeronautiche in 1923, retaining the celebrated ing.
+Founded by Rinaldo Piaggio in Genoa 1884, the company built railway rolling stock and fitted out ocean liners.
+It absorbed the Pegna Bonmartini Costruzioni Navali-Aeronautiche in 1923 retaining their celebrated designer ing.
 Giovanni Pegna as its designer-in-chief.
 He oversaw many innovative aircraft designs for Piaggio before joining Reggiane in 1936.
-Giovanni Casiraghi, who had previously worked at the WACO Aircraft Company, took charge of the design office and continued the development of P.50, which was the springboard for his P.108 design, the only Piaggio aircraft to see active duty during WWII.
-Post war saw Piaggio continue aircraft production up until the P.180 Avanti.
+Giovanni Casiraghi, who had previously worked at the WACO Aircraft Company in USA, took charge of the design office thereafter and continued the development of the P.50, which was the springboard of the advanced P.108 bomber.
+It was the only Piaggio aircraft to see active duty during WWII.
+Post war saw Piaggio continue aircraft production right up until the P.180 Avanti.

 Piaggio P.16.
 Ing.
-Pegna introduced a lot of firsts in this 1932 tri-motor aircraft design.
-With an unusual elliptical inverted gull wing configuration, it had quite a unique appearance.
-Just one prototype was completed and although the Regia Aeronautica did place an order it was cancelled in favour of the P.23.
-Not kits are known of this aircraft.
+Pegna introduced a lot of firsts in this 1932 tri-motor prototype.
+It had an unusual elliptical, inverted gull-wing configuration which gave it quite a unique appearance.
+Regia Aeronautica placed an order but it was cancelled in favour of the P.23.
+There are no kits known of this aircraft.

 Piaggio P.23M.
-A 1934 evolutionary development of the P.16, sharing the same wing design but powered by four Asso inline engines fitted in tandem on shoulder mounted wings.
-The fuselage had a watertight hulll-like shape intended for emergency landing on water, hence the M (Marino) suffix.
+This was an evolutionary development of the P.16, sharing the same wing configuration but powered by Asso inline engines fitted in tandem on each wing.
+The fuselage had a watertight hulll-like shape intended for emergency landing on water hence the M (Marino) suffix.
 Only two were built.
-No kit has ever been made of this interesting aircraft.
+There was a 1/72 vacform kit of this interesting aircraft, probably from KPL, but has been OOP for sometime.

 Piaggio P.23R.
-This very sleek and rather large trimotor prototype, which had nothing in common with the P.23M, was possibly the most streamlined aircraft of the time.
+This very sleek and very large trimotor prototype, which had nothing in common with the P.23M, was possibly the most streamlined aircraft of the time.
 Originally powered with Asso inline engines, it was subsequently fitted with Piaggio radials and went on to break two distance records with a 11,000lb payload towards the end of 1938.
-The Allies mis-identified it as a long range bomber, but the Italians did nothing to quash these rumours thinking it would make good propaganda.
+The Allies mis-identified it as a long range bomber but the Italians did nothing to quash these rumours thinking it would be good propaganda.
 Would certainly make an interesting modelling subject.

 Piaggio P.32.
 Using knowledge gained from his previous prototypes, ing.
-Pegna designed this advanced bomber with a reduced wing area, featuring leading edge slats and double trailing edge flaps.
-It proved difficult to fly with its under-powered Asso inline engines, which could not compensate for the high wing-loading.
-The P.32 II had more powerful Piaggio radial engines.
-With only a dozen or so built of each variant, they were taken out of service in 1938.
-In 1937, Caproni built a more streamlined version of the P.32, designated Ca.405 Procelleria, which was intended for the Istres-Damascus-Paris Air Race of 1937.
-At the same time ing.
+Pegna designed this advanced bomber with a reduced wing area featuring leading edge slats and double trailing edge flaps.
+With its under-powered Asso inline engines, which could not compensate for the high wing-loading, this rather porcine looking aircraft proved to be a bit of a handful.
+The P.32 II had more powerful Piaggio radial engines which only helped a little bit.
+About a dozen or so of each variant were built and were taken out of service by 1938.
+In 1937 Caproni built a more streamlined version of the P.32, designated Ca.405 Procelleria, which was intended for the Istres-Damascus-Paris Air Race of 1937.
+Around the same time ing.
 Pegna, who had moved across to Reggiane by then, worked on a similar P.32bis design but this programme was halted after a fatal crash.

-The KPL 1/72 vacuform kit is discontinued, but LF Models have 2 rather pricey 1/72 resin kits covering both engine types.
-Although shape wise they are fairly accurate they do suffer from a lack of good quality detail parts.
-As the aircraft were of wooden construction, there is little panel line detail to worry about.
-They can, with some effort, still make an interesting addition to any RA bomber collection.
+The KPL 1/72 vacuform kit is discontinued but LF Models have 2 rather pricey 1/72 resin kits covering both engine types.
+Although shape wise they are fairly accurate they do suffer from a lack of good quality details although there is little panel line detail to worry about thanks to being almost entierly wooden construction.
+They can, with good references to had, make an interesting addition to any RA bomber collection.

 Piaggio P.50.
 Initiated by ing.
 Pegna before leaving the company, ing.
-Casiraghi took over the development of the 2 P.50 I prototypes, which had the same tandem Asso engine layout as the P.23M.
-Casiraghi proposed a third prototype, the P.50 II which had a more conventional arrangement of 4 Piaggio radials on the leading edge of the wing.
-This design would lead ultimately to the P.108 design that followed.
-No kits were ever produced.
+Casiraghi took over the development of the P.50 I prototype.
+It had the same tandem Asso engine layout as used on thire P.23M prototype, but Casiraghi proposed a third prototype, the P.50 II, which had a more conventional arrangement of 4 Piaggio radials on the leading edge of the wing.
+This design would lead ultimately to the P.108.
+No kits known.

 Piaggio P.111.
-Originally a high speed high altitude bomber prototype, it's role was changed to that of a short lived high-altitude research aircraft, in parallel with the P.108 that was in development at the time.
+Originally built as a high speed, high altitude bomber prototype.
+It's role was changed to that of a short lived high-altitude research aircraft working in parallel with the P.108 that was in development at the time.
 Powered by supercharged Piaggio P.XII radials built specifically for this aircraft, it first flew in 1941 and did over 100 test flights before being scrapped in 1943.
 No kits are known but it would make an interesting subject.

 Piaggio P.119.
-This sole all-metal P.119 fighter prototype was a very advanced design in its day, with its Piaggio P.XV radial engine installed behind the cockpit for improved C of G. Although quite heavy, it had a large wing area and when first flown in 1942, it proved to be a very nimble and well-balanced aircraft.
-With all its firepower concentrated in its nose, it certainly would have packed a punch.
+For its time, this sole all-metal P.119 fighter prototype was a very advanced with a Piaggio P.XV radial engine installed behind the cockpit for improved C of G. Although quite heavy it had a large wing area and when first flown in 1942 it proved to be a well-balanced aircraft.
+With all its firepower concentrated in its nose, it did cause excessive vibration during testing.
+The Armistice bought a halt to any further development.

-Italian Wings issued a 1/72 resin kit of this aircraft, but it needs a serious amount of corrective surgery to be considered accurate as it had shape issues everywhere.
+Italian Wings issued a 1/72 resin kit of this aircraft but it was a poor kit with many shape issues to resolve.

 P.16